HyunjiKim-creator/CS411_TEAM7/README.md

 *The document provides tutorials on how to access and utilize the application.

-*The necssary code files for the application can be accessed on our repository.
+*The necssary code files for the application can be accessed on our repository at the following link: [Repository](https://github.com/HyunjiKim-creator/CS411_TEAM7/tree/main/Completed%20Oauth).